Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

    finished.
 More details can be found in the :ref:`Chain Calls
    <Chaincalls>` section.

+A contract can also communicate to the outside world by emitting events.
+An event is a signal that gets stored on the blockchain for everyone to see.
+If a user uses a client application invoke a transition on a contract, the client application can listen for events that the contract may emit, and alert the user.

 - ``event e``: Emit a message ``e`` as an event.
 The following code emits an event with name ``e_name``.